Gary C. Dahle, Attorney at Law

 However, if specifically devised property is sold by a conservator or an agent acting within the authority of a durable power of attorney for an incapacitated person, the specific devisee has the right to a general monetary gift equal to the net sale price only if such incapacity existed for less than one year before death.

-Attorney Gary Dahle has drafted Wills for residents of the following cities in Minnesota:
+Attorney Gary Dahle has drafted Wills for residents of dozens of cities in Minnesota, including the following:

 located in the following Minnesota Counties: